camppp/MadBus/README.md

     The buses are moving on real-time with positions updated around every 30s.
     It can show all stations of the chosen bus line upon request.
-    It can highlight all the buses with chosen route number upon request. lyuxuan.com/test.php
+    It can highlight all the buses with chosen route number upon request.
+    It displays route KML object for selected routes It is able to project user location on the map
+    It is able to show the closest stops from user location within 200 meters lyuxuan.com/test.php

 # How we built it